FlorianMathis/LifeInsight/README.md

 ![Image of the prototype.](https://github.com/FlorianMathis/LifeInsight/blob/main/LifeInsight_Pipeline.png)

-## Hardware Used
+## 📦 Components List

 LifeInsight consists of a mixture of off-the-shelf hardware, with additional 3D printing for the camera mount and the button.
 As computing device we used a Raspberry Pi 4.

-## 📦 Components List

 Here are the key components used in this project:

 ### 🎥 Camera
 - **Model:** Raspberry Pi 3 Camera